Tuam Mother and Baby Home: Remains of 36 More Infants Found at Former Bon Secours Site

 Background

 The Irish Government has committed to a full excavation and identification process, with the aim of providing dignified reburial for all remains found.
 The process is being overseen by the Mother and Baby Homes Memorial and Educational Centre, established to honour the memory of those who lived and died in such institutions across Ireland.
+The excavation work is being carried out by specialist forensic archaeologists and is expected to take several years to complete, given the scale of the task and the need for DNA analysis and historical record-matching to identify individual children.

 Key Developments

 The discovery of 36 additional sets of infant remains brings the total found since excavations resumed in February 2026 to 58.
 Forensic archaeologists and specialist teams are working to identify the remains and establish the circumstances of each child's death.
 The process is expected to take considerable time given the scale of the task and the need for DNA analysis and historical record-matching.
+Families of children who died at Tuam have been invited to provide DNA samples to assist with the identification process, and a dedicated support service has been established to help them navigate what can be an emotionally devastating experience.

 The findings have renewed calls from survivors' groups and advocacy organisations for full accountability and transparency in the excavation process, and for the Irish State to acknowledge its role in the system of institutions that separated mothers from their children.
+Survivors have also called for a formal apology from the Bon Secours Sisters, the religious congregation that ran the Tuam home, and for the Catholic Church to contribute to the costs of the excavation and identification process.

 Why It Matters